 "Something so precious as life must be restored at an invaluable price, even if done through free healing."

 So, he had to follow the train travelling south towards Ironhold city.
 Yes, the southern route, the route where many mysteries were beginning to unfold recently.
 The route where people would thread and then were mysteriously gone without a trace.
-It was this route Anvil was threading now, because apart from the gully mountains of unfavourable chilling weather which stretched over kilometers towards Ironhold, it was the only normal route that led to Ironhold.
-Therefore, he was left without a choice.
+It was this route Anvil was travelling through, because apart from the gully mountains of unfavourable chilling weather which stretched over kilometers towards Ironhold, it was the only normal route that led to Ironhold.
+He was left without a choice.

 The train too, did not depart in cheer.
 It departed in watchfulness, because it was evident enough that the faces Anvil met were morose and somber, which immediately struck his senses with sonder.